pioneerspacesim/pioneer-developer-docs/design-document/hardpoint_design.md

   - Smaller missiles are better for engaging agile/unarmored targets
 - Missiles do not scale as large as weapon hardpoints do; instead "volume of fire" is utilized
 - Missile size classes:
-	- S0: 1.1m, 90mm diameter; unguided rockets / podded A2G missiles
+	- S0: 1.1m, 90mm diameter; unguided rockets / A2G guided rockets
 	- S1: 1.9m, 180mm diameter; short-range guided missiles
 	- S2: 2.6m, 250mm diameter; medium-range guided missiles
 	- S3: 3.6m, 340mm diameter; long-range smart missiles
 	- S4: 5.0m, 470mm diameter; "naval" missiles / torpedoes
 	- S5: 6.8m, 640mm diameter; large anti-capital missiles

+- Missiles are mounted in "missile" hardpoints, typically externally.
+A hull configuration can directly provide missile hardpoints, or it can allow flexibility by providing pylon or missile bay hardpoints.

+- Pylon hardpoints are external hardpoints that mount external ordnance launchers.
+A pylon can mount a launcher for a single missile of its size class, or a missile rack containing several smaller missiles.
+Pylons have two templates, a larger general-purpose template which allows the use of single-missile launchers and large ordnance pods, and a smaller template only compatible with standardized missile racks.

+- Pylon hardpoints scale according to the same metric as weapon hardpoints (this is intentionally slightly greater than scaling of individual missiles):
+  - S1: 1.00 scale
+  - S2: 1.40 scale
+  - S3: 1.96 scale
+  - S4: 2.75 scale
+  - S5: 3.85 scale

-- Ordnance racks use power-of-two scaling (2/4/8) and start with 2 missiles of size N-1.
-They have a specific size template that should be used if a hardpoint is tagged as capable of holding a rack.
+- Missile racks use power-of-two scaling (2/4/8) and start with 2 missiles of size N-1.
+They fit into the "pylon.rack" subset of the pylon template.

-- Ordnance pods are specialty weapons and hardpoints must be designed to work with them.
-They have a specific tag and size template.
-They are mostly used to hold odd numbers of rockets or missiles for ground-attack work.
+- Rocket pods are special weapons which must mount on a pylon hardpoint.
+They are mostly used to hold an odd number of S0 dumb-fire rockets for ground-attack work.
+S0 rockets are not tracked as missiles directly through the equipment system, but are considered "ammunition" for the launcher pod "weapon".

-- A hardpoint can be set up to hold a single missile directly in addition to being able to hold an ordnance rack / pod.
+- Pylon hardpoints using the larger general-purpose template may hold a single missile in a missile rack of its size class in addition to being able to hold an ordnance rack / pod.
 This requires the hardpoint area conform to the weapon template sizing for an equivalently-sized weapon as well as the ordnance rack template.

-- A hardpoint can be designated as an "internal rack mount", allowing only the explicitly specified racks to be mounted on it.
-An internal rack mount has special-case code handling for rendering and other calculations (e.g. atmospheric drag.)

-- A rack or pod that holds multiple missiles will present a simplified interface to the user, consolidating multiple missiles in the rack into a single entry for the shared type of the missile.

-- A missile hardpoint that is tagged as rack compatible may have any ordnance rack mounted onto it of the same size.
-E.g. a S3 hardpoint may mount a S3 missile, a 2xS2 rack, or a 4xS1 rack.
+- Missile bay hardpoints are separate equipment types.
+They are intended for manufacturer- and hull-specific missile launchers mounted in dedicated equipment volume inside of the hull.
+Missile bays typically mount several missiles of the same size class and generally hold more missiles than a standardized missile rack of equivalent size, at the cost of being restricted to a single hull or manufacturer.

 ## Internal Equipment